Blaine Robison, M.A.

 However, a question arose concerning what to do if someone could not participate due to some uncleanness or if on a long journey.
 The Lord granted an exception that the person could observe Passover 30 days later (Num 9:6-14; 2Chron 30:13).
 With the instructions for the first Passover God also gave direction for future observance of Passover (Ex 12:24-27; 13:1-16; 23:15; Lev 23:5-8; Num 9:1-3, 13-14; Deut 16:1-8).
 The Israelites would eat the same meal as the first Passover (Num 9:5) and the only work allowed during this period was the preparation of food.

 of the Judeans: Grk.
 Ioudaiōn, gen. pl. of Ioudaios.
-See the note on verse 6 above.
+See verse 6 above.
 The CJB translates the reference as "in Yehudah," which is not only inaccurate grammatically, but also misleading.
 The Heb. word Yehudah can refer to the tribe of Judah or the territory of Judah, i.e., Judea.
 Many versions treat the genitive case noun as an adjective modifying Passover (CEB, CEV, GW, HCSB, KJV, MW, NCV, NET, NIRV, NIV, NLT, TLV).
 The genitive case of the noun most likely is a subjective genitive indicating that the festival was conducted according to the dictates of the Judeans, namely the Sanhedrin.
 However, as an objective genitive the noun would indicate that the participants were primarily Judean Jews, whether from the local area, Samaria, Galilee or the Diaspora.

 was: Grk. eimi, impf., to be. near: Grk. engus, adv., near or close to, whether in a spatial or temporal sense.
 John uses the word in the sense of the calendar, likely meaning the 30-day period immediately preceding the festival.
 Travel to Jerusalem for Passover would not begin until after the completion of Purim (14 Adar).
 During this period (15 Adar to 14 Nisan) Jews would engage in many preparations, including paying the temple tax and repairing roads, streets, bridges, graves and various structures in public areas (Shekalim 1:1).
 Within two weeks of the festival Jews would participate in lectures on the laws of Passover to ensure they carried out everything properly (Pesachim 6a).

-and Yeshua: See the note on verse 1 above. went up: Grk. anabainō, aor. act. ind., to go up to a point or place that is higher than the point of origin.
+and Yeshua: See verse 1 above. went up: Grk. anabainō, aor., to go up to a point or place that is higher than the point of origin.
 Idiomatically the verb means to enter or approach.
 Yeshua conducted his travel within the customary time frame. to Jerusalem: Grk.
 Hierosoluma, a rough transliteration of the Heb.
 Yerushalayim, which means "possession" or "foundation of peace" (BDB 436).
 What a precious name is Jerusalem!
-The city is situated some 2500 feet above sea level and eighteen miles west of the northern end of the Dead Sea, is renowned as the capitol of all Israel, afterwards of the Kingdom of Judah and the seat of central worship in the temple.
+The city is situated some 2500 feet above sea level and eighteen miles west of the northern end of the Dead Sea, is renowned as the capital of all Israel, afterwards of the Kingdom of Judah and the seat of central worship in the temple.
 The name of God’s holy city occurs 13 times in this Book.
 At the time of the Exodus the city was inhabited by the Jebusites (Josh 15:8), but then captured by the tribe of Judah (Jdg 1:8).

 The city was first named in connection with David (1Sam 17:54).
 Later the city was taken possession of by David as King (2Sam 5:6) and became known as the City of David.
 By the end of David's reign the city had expanded to cover seven mountains: Mount Zion, Mount Ophel, Mount Moriah, Mount Bezetha, Mount Acra, Mount Gareb, and Mount Goath (Neil 289).
 Jeremias estimated the resident population of the city in the time of Yochanan the Immerser at about twenty-five to thirty thousand (252).
 For the faithful Jew the city of Jerusalem represented all that was dear in the covenant relationship with God.
 David spoke of Jerusalem "as a city that is bound firmly together, to which the tribes go up, the tribes of the Lord, as was decreed for Israel, to give thanks to the name of the Lord" (Ps 122:3-4 ESV).
 Another psalmist expressed his affection thus,